marick/pre-commit-hooks/README.md

 * If you want to disable checking for a particular line, include `git commit ok` on that line.
 (You can replace the spaces with any *single* character.)
 * In violation of the spirit of `pre-commit`, this hook assumes Ruby already exists on your system.

+Notes on `prohibit-suspicious-files`:
+* Patterns are also Ruby regular expressions.
+* The hook assumes Ruby already exists on your system.